lunalite/OODP-assignment/README.md

 ####OODP-assignment
 Remember to save project/package name as CZ2002_Assignment.

+---

 ###Edit 03/04/16 - HD
 Under CZ2002_Assignment.java
 Added for case 3 menuMgr.

-Still missing payment method
+1.Still missing payment method
-Missing the adding to basket for items ordered.
+2.Missing the adding to basket for items ordered.
-Still require for more food items and better description.
+3.Still require for more food items and better description.